sudeep9/mojo/README.md

 # License

-At present there is no license and to my knowledge it is very restrictive.
-This will change.
-I have not made up my mind on the exact license.
+I have changed it to MIT.
+See the LICENSE file.

 # Development status